 The Campus Safety Department preserves a record of crime activity on a crime log.
 The crime log is a record of criminal activity or alleged criminal activity reported to the Campus Safety Department.
-The Campus Safety Department documents the incidents in the crime log.
+The Campus Safety Department documents these incidents in the crime log.
 The crime log reflects the time and date the crime was reported, the location and nature of the reported incident along with a disposition.
 The Department may withhold information from the crime log if the release of such information would jeopardize the safety of an individual or an ongoing criminal investigation.
-The Department's crime log is available for public inspection upon request during normal business hours.
+The Department's crime log is available for public inspection upon request during normal business hours and on the NOCE Campus Safety website, https://noce.edu/campus-safety/safety-log.